tjguk/winsys/docs/cookbook/fs.rst

 ..  literalinclude:: fs/take_ownership.py

-The :meth:`take_ownership` method assumes that you have no existing access to the object, so does not attempt to read its security at all since this would probably fail.
+The :meth:`Entry.take_ownership` method assumes that you have no existing access to the object, so does not attempt to read its security at all since this would probably fail.
 If you do not even have permission to set the owner entry in the security descriptor you need to enable the SeTakeOwnership privilege in your token.
-Best practice is to enable privileges for only as long as you need them, so the security module's changed_privileges is a context manager which reverses the privilege changes once it exits.
+Best practice is to enable privileges for only as long as you need them, so the :func:`security.changed_privileges` is a context manager which reverses the privilege changes once it exits.

 Find the sizes of top-level directories